Lloyds Bank Equity Release Free Valuation – 4.15% APR

 An equity release adviser can help you pay off your mortgage and provide independent legal advice.
 Equity release is a financial product designed to allow homeowners aged 55 or over to access the equity in their homes without moving.

 When considering equity release, you must seek the advice of an independent financial advisor qualified to provide impartial advice about releasing money from your property.
-They can discuss the options available and provide professional guidance as you consider the most suitable situation.
+They can discuss the options and provide professional guidance as you consider the most suitable situation.

 Does equity release affect benefits?